 - day centre called Springboard which provides food, washing facilities, computer/internet access and drop-in services to assist homeless and vulnerably housed people

 - rough sleeper, resettlement scheme called No Second Night Out providing emergency shelter with a view to facilitating a suitable and sustainable offer of accommodation

-- move on pathway towards independence from our 16 bed hostel to our various move-on houses with floating support attached
+- move on a pathway towards independence from our 16-bed hostel to our various move-on houses with floating support attached

 For further information please contact Harrogate Homeless Project direct on 01423 566900.